rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 sensitive information, **never** include them in source code.

 So how are you supposed to log in?
 Just let Travis CI inject them for you.
 Go to your Travis CI dashboard and select docker-ci-demo.
-Click the *more options* button and select *zsettings*.
+Click the *more options* button and select *settings*.
 The dashboard should look something like this.

 ![Travis CI Repository Settings](/images/travis-ci-settings.png)

-In the *Environment Variables* section add your aws information.
+In the *Environment Variables* section add your AWS information.
 Make sure that the variable values aren't included in the build logs and that they are only available in the staging branch—just to be extra cautious.